pnnl/ruleset-checking-tool/docs/ruleset_functions/get_scc_window_wall_ratios.md

 ## get_scc_window_wall_ratios

-Description: This function would determine window and envelope wall ratios for each area classification for vertical fenestration as per Table G3.1.1-1 for residential, non-residential and semi-heated surface categories.
+Description: This function would determine window and envelope wall ratios for a building for residential, non-residential, mixed and semi-heated surface conditioning categories.

 Inputs: